humanfactorspsych/covid19-tom-empathy-diary/README.md

 Test data used for model inference is at ```/data```. <br>

-Train data are available to only researchers from verified institutions due to privacy concerns. <br>
+Train data are available to only researchers from verified institutions due to privacy concerns (e.g., mental health and personal experiences) <br>

 Contact: <br>
 snuhahnlab@gmail.com <br>